 - Plain language webpage, summarizing the project

 In addition to providing the above information, local needs and research questions often require additional analysis.
 Within team capacity and data availability, each assessment will also include up to two place-based analysis types that align with local context and need.
-For more information on our research approach, including partner roles and expectations, please see our Partner Engagement two pager linked under the Products, Datasets & Reports section below.
-Our Community Engagement one pager and Program Glossary are also found in this section.
+For more information on our research approach, including partner roles and expectations, please see our Partner Engagement Fact Sheet linked under the Products, Datasets & Reports section below.
+Our Community Engagement Fact Sheet and Portfolio Glossary are also found in this section.